THE SKINHEADS ARE COMING, THE SKINHEADS ARE COMING!

 However, as troubling as those crimes were, what justified a full scale armed assault on a compound holding numerous women & children?

-This is the simple excuse that an ATF agent voices in the documentary: Koresh had had these people isolated out there a while.
-And Koresh had been preaching about to soon-to-arrive Armageddon which hadn't come yet.
+This is the simple excuse that an ATF agent voices in the documentary: Koresh had had these followers of his isolated out there a while.
+And Koresh had been preaching about a soon-to-arrive Armageddon which hadn't come yet.
 So to keep his followers under his control, he might get impatient & do something violent himself.

 That's it, apparently.

 That's the justification.